groue/GRMustache/README.md

 If this does not fit your needs, you may subclass the GRMustacheTemplateLoader class.

-We provide below the implementation of a template loader which loads partials from a dictionary:
+We provide below the implementation of a template loader which loads partials from a dictionary containing template strings:

 	// Include this header dedicated to GRMustacheTemplateLoader subclasses:
 	#import "GRMustacheTemplateLoader_protected.h"